A variety of professional development programs and recognitions are offered to faculty in all career stages at Penn State College of Medicine.

 - Participation in innovative, ongoing international health care or health policy projects.

 The recipient is required to make a presentation about the experience to the campus community within three months of return.

-Started in 2014, the Faculty Research Recognition Awards, presented each spring, honor the outstanding research achievements of Penn State College of Medicine and Penn State Health Milton S. Hershey Medical Center investigators.
+Started in 2014, the Faculty and Staff Research Recognition Awards, presented each spring, honor the outstanding research achievements of Penn State College of Medicine and Penn State Health Milton S. Hershey Medical Center investigators and their teams.